GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-04-20-etching-pcb-using-electrolysis.md

 ---
 layout: post
 title: Etching a PCB using Electrolysis
+category: pictures, science
 ---

 While playing around with electroplating, I decided to try using a PCB as the anode (the piece that metal is removed from).
 In theory, this will allow one to etch a PCB without any chemicals.